sstebbins/astro-csbdeep/README.md

 ```
 (venv-metal) your_computer:astro-csbdeep your_username$ python astrodenoisepygui.py &
 ```

-Please check the `requirements.txt` file for versions of the above and other packages used to test the example Jupyter Notebook.
+The above is **ALL YOU NEED** to run astrodenoisepy.
+To test / play with jupyter notebooks, continue reading.

 ## Example Notebook For Astro